Tokyo Imperial Palace: Edo castle

+The Tokyo Imperial Palace was home to a 2000-year-long line of emperors and empresses.
+It was also maintained and used by members of the Tokugawa shogunate.
+Later, Emperor Meiji moved into the palace in 1869.

 A non-profit "Rebuilding Edo-jo Association" (NPO法人 江戸城再建) was founded in 2004 with the aim of a historically correct reconstruction of at least the main donjon.
 In March 2013, Naotaka Kotake, head of the group, said that "the capital city needs a symbolic building", and that the group planned to collect donations and signatures on a petition in support of rebuilding the tower.
 A reconstruction blueprint had been made based on old documents.
-The Imperial Household Agency at the time had not indicated whether it would support the project.
+The Imperial Household Agency at the time has not indicated whether it would support the project.